 "I have seen some strange, bizarre drivers, but you.
 You will be awarded a cake."

-The Goonies was like Micromoppers Gone Wild!, what with Data and his "booty traps" and Mikey "I guess we're in big shit now right?"
+The Goonies was like Malapropers Gone Wild!, what with Data and his "booty traps" and Mikey "I guess we're in big shit now right?"
 Walsh, who definitely inherited it from his mom.

-Mrs. Walsh: Brandon Walsh!
-If you don't bring those kids back I'm going to commit Hare Krishna!
-Brandon: That's Hara Kari, Ma!
-Mrs. Walsh: That is exactly what I said!
+Mrs. Walsh: Brandon, don't you dare come back without your brother, or I'm going to commit Hare Krishna!
+Brandon: That's "Harry Carey", Ma!
+Mrs. Walsh: That is exactly what I said!note Actually they're both incorrect.
+It's supposed to be "hara kiri".

 In the original 1960 The Little Shop of Horrors, Gravis Muschnik is asked if there's a Latin name for Audrey, Jr., and, since there isn't, writes it off by saying "Yeah, but who can denounce it?".
 Audrey (the person, not the plant), meanwhile, once mentions "cesarean salad".